-- 1. All shipping and delivery costs are the responsibility of the pharmacy. - The pharmacy is liable for the cost of any prescription damaged or lost through distribution and delivery.
-The Medicaid Program does not provide reimbursement for replacement supplies of lost, stolen or misdirected medication, medical/surgical supply or DME deliveries.
+- 1. A signature is required at the time of delivery, including facility/provider deliveries. - 2.
+All shipping and delivery costs are the responsibility of the pharmacy. - 3.
+The pharmacy is liable for the cost of any prescription damaged or lost through distribution and delivery.
+The Medicaid Program does not provide reimbursement

-- 3. Medicaid beneficiaries cannot be charged for delivery if Medicaid reimburses for all or any portion of the item being delivered. - 4.
-The pharmacy is accountable for proper delivery of intact, usable product and will obtain a signature at the time of delivery from the beneficiary or their designee confirming the delivery. - 5.
-The signature documentation must also include the list of prescription number(s) and date the medication(s) was/were delivered. - 6.
-A single signature verifying receipt will be sufficient for all of the medications in the delivery. - 7.
+- for replacement supplies of lost, stolen or misdirected medication, medical/surgical supply or DME deliveries. - 4.
+Medicaid beneficiaries cannot be charged for delivery if Medicaid reimburses for all or any portion of the item being delivered. - 5.
+The pharmacy is accountable for proper delivery of intact, usable product. - 6.
+The signature documentation must also include the list of prescription number(s) and date the medication(s) was/were delivered. - 7.
+A single signature verifying receipt will be sufficient for all of the medications in the delivery. - 8.
 A waiver signature form is not an acceptable practice, and such forms will not serve as confirmation of delivery.
-Waiver signature forms are defined by delivery industry standards. - 8.
-Delivery industry tracking receipts that contain a signature (e.g., FedEx tracking receipts) qualify as a signature for receipt of delivery. - 9.
-Electronic signatures for receipt or electronic tracking slips for delivery are permitted only if retrievable on audit. - 10.
+Waiver signature forms are defined by delivery industry standards. - 9.
+Delivery industry tracking receipts that contain a signature (e.g., FedEx tracking receipts) qualify as a signature for receipt of delivery. - 10.
+Electronic signatures for receipt or electronic tracking slips for delivery are permitted only if retrievable on audit. - 11.
 Delivery confirmation must be maintained by the pharmacy for six years from the date of payment and must be retrievable upon audit.